 Second, there is a slightly different category of a “Christian witch” who will deny practicing witchcraft, yet their activities are blatantly centered around witchcraft.
 If pressed, they may call this “white magic,” as well.
 For instance, there are mediums who claim to be Christian or Catholic who give readings to others through various means — tarot cards, palm readings, reading tea leaves, psychic energy-readings through inanimate objects, communicating with spirits who claim to be dead loved ones, and so on.
 This type of “Christian witch” will not usually call their activities to be witchcraft.
 Instead, they often claim their “gifts and abilities” come from God and they simply use those gifts and abilities to help others.
 But they are clearly engaged in witchcraft.2

-Third, there are also those groups of individuals who believe the term “witchcraft” to be a description that is below what they consider their level of enlightenment to be, so they would not consider themselves to be practicing witchcraft.
+Third, there are also widely diverse groups of individuals who believe the term “witchcraft” to be a description that is below what they consider their level of enlightenment to be, so they would not consider themselves to be practicing witchcraft.
 Regardless of their refusal to admit it, however, they do practice witchcraft.
 These groups of people publicly claim Christianity, but their belief system and practices run along the lines of Luciferian3 rather than Christian.
 While some may not attend church at all, and there are many variations depending upon circumstances, they will often go to some type of what is considered to be a Christian church or a Catholic church: a new-age ecumenical church, a charismatic church, or even what appears to be a straight-laced fundamentalist church.
 Many times — if not always — their attendance at such churches is with the intent to infiltrate with their Luciferian doctrine in whatever capacity they are able, to infect certain ones within the congregation who are open to their occult doctrine, and, ideally, to infect the pastor or priest of that assembly.

 So while this is a very brief and incomplete description of the different types of people who consider themselves to be “Christians” yet still practice witchcraft, the groups of people we are concerning ourselves with in this book closely resemble the last group of people we have described.
 Since Satan’s plans to infiltrate Christian churches has worked so well over the past decades, some of these “Christian” people are practicing and believing Luciferian doctrine without even realizing it.
 Therefore, they would adamantly deny practicing witchcraft or being anything other than “Christian,” but their occult activities and beliefs belie this assertion.
 As we will detail in this book, the doctrines they believe in are from Satan, and the religious practices they engage in are, in fact, witchcraft.